edwarhman/reaction-game/README.md

 Multiplayer reaction game for browsers.
 Where the fastest will win the game.

-Based on the reaction game of MDN. (https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals)[reaction game]
+Based on the [reaction game](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals) of MDN.